-Have you ever been at work and had really annoying coworker or boss?
+Have you ever been at work and had a really annoying coworker or boss?

 Have they ever annoyed you so bad you wanted to hit them right in the face?

-But, of course, you didn’t because you went through a quick mental exercise of what would happen if I hit them and is it worth it?
+But, of course, you didn’t because you went through a quick mental exercise of what would happen if you hit them and found it was not worth it?

 Starting a lawsuit requires the same kind of analysis.

 Only the aggrieved party can make the determination if a lawsuit is worth it.

 Some factors I suggest my clients to take into consideration are: